Return on Equity (ROE) Calculator

 Input validation & edge cases:

-• Denominator must be nonzero; if zero, ROE is undefined.
+• Denominator must be nonzero; if zero, ROE is not defined.

 • Negative equity or negative income produce negative ROE—report but flag for interpretation.